 If you already are or have been a client in the counseling center and have connected with a therapist there, please reach out to him or her via their campus email to set up an appointment to talk online.

 If you would like to talk with an on-campus mental health professional please schedule a call.
-You will be led through a few steps to schedule a time that works for you during our office hours: Monday—Thursday, 1—3 p.m. and Tuesday—Thursday 7—9 p.m.
-Based on the need, these hours are subject to change.
+You will be led through a few steps to schedule a time during our summer hours: Tuesdays 1-3 p.m.

 If you wish to participate in a peer-support community that is available to you 24/7, we are delighted to offer WWU’s exciting collaboration with “TalkCampus,” an app you can download for free and use with your WWU email.